DWNWND/DWNWND/README.md

 ## I'm currently:

-🌱 Finished my front end development studies at Noroff (december 2024).
+🌱 Finished my front end development studies at Noroff with straight As (december 2024).

 👾 Building my own **a startup**